Breast Reduction Pittsburgh

 Women may need breast reduction surgery due to:

-- Chronic pain – women with extremely large breasts often suffer from upper back and shoulder pain, neck strain with associated tension headaches and the pain of shoulder grooving from bra straps due to the weight of the enlarged breasts.
+Women with extremely large breasts often suffer from upper back and shoulder pain, neck strain with associated tension headaches and the pain of shoulder grooving from bra straps due to the weight of the enlarged breasts.

-- Infections – women with large breasts can be prone to rashes or fungal and yeast infections in the area beneath the breast known as the “inframammary fold”.
+Women with large breasts can be prone to rashes or fungal and yeast infections in the area beneath the breast known as the “inframammary fold”.

-- Embarrassment – women, particularly young women, with large breasts can feel psychologically uncomfortable or awkward about extremely large breast size.
+Women, particularly young women, with large breasts can feel psychologically uncomfortable or awkward about extremely large breast size.

-- Asymmetry – a breast reconstruction patient or a breast lift patient may choose to have breast reduction surgery in one breast to create a more even or balanced appearance to both breasts.
+A breast reconstruction patient or a breast lift patient may choose to have breast reduction surgery in one breast to create a more even or balanced appearance to both breasts.

 Breast Reduction Benefits